Yvonneamg/SQL-Exploratory-Data-Analysis-World-Tech-Layoff/README.md

 - Determine the top 5 companies by total funds raised in general and in the Us only.
 - Explore the date range of the layoffs.
 - Explore the total laid off per year and per month.
+- Determine the fundsraised by month, by industry,by company and by year

 # KEY FINDINGS
 - `Intel` had the highest number of lay_offs at `43,115` while `705` out of the total `1000` companies did not layoff anyone.